 When you sit at a high temperature, your body’s temperature will rise.
 This fact can cause your blood vessels to dilate and the healing process to speed up.
 If you play sports, this method can help you with muscle soreness and tension.
 Additionally, bruises and cuts will heal faster.

-By using the good infrared sauna, your body will produce sweat that can help you with reducing levels of toxins.
+By using a good infrared sauna, your body will produce sweat that can help you with reducing levels of toxins.
 It will detoxify your body, improve blood flow circulation and lower your blood pressure.

-Since sauna is a quiet and intimate room, it’s a suitable place for relaxation and private conversation.
+Since the sauna is a quiet and intimate room, it’s a suitable place for relaxation and private conversation.
 Thus, you can bring a friend with you to catch up.

 One more benefit is the relief of symptoms of sinus congestion caused by colds or allergies.

-A sauna can help people with asthma problems by opening airways, losing phlegm and reducing anxiety.
+A sauna can help people with asthma problems by opening airways, losing phlegm, and reducing anxiety.